hilbert-space/typekit-client/README.md

 kit.save
 ```

-In order to browse the font families hosted on Typekit, one should use
+If you want to browse the font families hosted on Typekit, you can do so via
 libraries.
 All libraries can be listed as follows:

 ```ruby